inkognitro/react-redux-saga-boilerplate/docs/architecture.md

 - (-) no community, no documentation

-Read a [good article](https://shift.infinite.red/redux-observable-epics-vs-redux-sagas-8e53610c0eda) about a comparison between these two.
+Read a [good article](https://shift.infinite.red/redux-observable-epics-vs-redux-sagas-8e53610c0eda) about the comparison between these two.
 After that you probably want to understand [saga's flow principle](https://redux-saga.js.org/docs/advanced/NonBlockingCalls.html), which could be really helpful to write readable and especially less code.